Ayfri/RAG/README.md

 ### Querying Documents

 1. Select a RAG from the sidebar
-2. Type your question in the query box
+2. Type your question in the query box (a new session will be created automatically if none exists)
 3. The AI will stream its response in real-time, showing:
    - **Tool usage**: See when the AI searches the web or your documents
    - **Progressive responses**: Text appears as it's generated
    - **Live tool activity**: Inline indicators show search results and document retrieval
 4. View the complete AI-generated answer with all sources and documents used

+### Managing Chat Sessions

+- **View sessions**: Click the "Sessions" button to see all your chat history
+- **Create sessions**: New sessions are created automatically when you start chatting
+- **Switch sessions**: Click on any session to resume that conversation
+- **Rename sessions**: Click the edit icon to give sessions meaningful names
+- **Delete sessions**: Remove sessions you no longer need
+- **Persistent storage**: All conversations are saved locally in your browser

 ### Managing Files